William Melville: Scotland Yard

 In 1882 he was chosen to be one of the founding members of the Special Irish Branch that was founded to work against Fenians and anarchists.
 Melville was posted to the Le Havre port, during which posting his children, James Benjamin (1885) (later Sir James Melville KC) and Cecile Victorinne (1886; died in London in 1891), were born.
 In December 1888 Melville returned to London and was assigned to protect the Shah of Persia in his state visit.
-His duties later expanded to the protection of British Royal Family and he foiled the Jubilee Plot against Queen Victoria in 1887.
+His duties later expanded to the protection of British royal family and he foiled the Jubilee Plot against Queen Victoria in 1887.
 In 1891 he began to campaign against anarchists by raiding and wrecking anarchist clubs and underground printing houses.
 He also revealed the Walsall Plot.

 In 1893 Melville became Superintendent of Scotland Yard's Special Branch when his predecessor John Littlechild retired to become a private investigator.
-When he fired veteran sergeant Patrick McIntyre, McIntyre went to press and claimed that Melville had instigated the whole Walsall Plot himself, a claim vindicated by police files released over 80 years later.
+When he fired veteran sergeant Patrick McIntyre, McIntyre went to the press and claimed that Melville had instigated the whole Walsall Plot himself, a claim vindicated by police files released over 80 years later.

 In the next ten years, Melville embarked on a large series of well-publicized raids against anarchists.
 He went to Victoria Station to personally arrest bomber Théodule Meunier.
 In 1896 Melville recruited Shlomo Rosenblum (later known as Sidney Reilly) as an informer in an organization he suspected to be involved with Russian anarchists.